Nenu-Keerthana: Release

 The movie teaser was released on 4 April 2024.
 The movie trailer was released on 9 August 2024.
 'Nenu Keerthana' movie was theatrically released on 30 August 2024.

 Reception

-TA Kiran Kumar from Zeenews gave the film 2.5/5 stars and stated that, "Ramesh Babu's direction in his debut movie should be appreciated.
-If only he prepared a better story and screenplay, the ouput would have been a lot better."

-A reviewer from 10tv.in reviewed the film and stated that, "The twists in the film are impressive, but some parts of the film feel dragged a bit.
-Even though the comedy is average, the action sequences were designed to entertain the mass audience."
+A reviewer from 10tv.in reviewed the film and stated that the twists in the film are impressive, but some parts of the film feel dragged a bit.
+Even though the comedy is average, the action sequences were designed to entertain the mass audience.

-A reviewer from Sakshi.com stated about the film that, "The film has been promoted as a multi-genre film, and it really has wide range of emotions like love, sentiment, action, romance, family drama, comedy, revenge, and horror in balanced way.
-Even though it felt a bit unnecessary to include so many genres in a small film, but it felt that the story needed them."
+A reviewer from Sakshi.com stated about the film that the film has been promoted as a multi-genre film, and it really has wide range of emotions like love, sentiment, action, romance, family drama, comedy, revenge, and horror in balanced way.
+Even though it felt a bit unnecessary to include so many genres in a small film, but felt that the story needed them.

-A reviewer from Industryhit.com gave the film 3/5 stars and stated that, "While the genre-bending approach may raise questions, the engaging narrative keeps viewers hooked."